saramorrin/clement-yoga/README.md

 ![Meditation Style Image](assets/images-readme/meditation-landing-page.jpg)

 ### Techniques Page
 - The technique page provides a simple step by step mediation practice for the user to copy at home.
-There are five images each with accompanying  text detailing how to carry out the techiques
+There are five images each with accompanying text detailing how to carry out the individual technique
 - Going forward, this could be regularly updated and changed to different techniques to provide newness to the site

 ![Techniques Page](assets/images-readme/techniques-screenshot.jpg)